-Here are two questions raised at a recent training day, together with suggested solutions from the collective group.
+Here are two questions raised about behaviour in class at a recent training day, together with suggested solutions from the collective group.

 What should I do when:

 Remind students of the ground rules around "Respect"